-As at December 31, 2021, the Starlight Residential Fund owns 5,981 leases across 44 properties in and around the economic centres of Toronto, Southwestern Ontario and Vancouver.
-The Starlight Residential Fund continues to execute its strategy, deploying approximately \$48 million on common area improvements and repositioning 1,307 units since launch (excluding units that have been sold).
-As of Q4 2021, the annualized turnover was 18%.
-The clustering of the asset base in Ontario and B.C. will allow the Starlight Residential Fund to capitalize on economies of scale and scope.
-As a result of these investments and net operating income growth, the portfolio fair value has increased by approximately \$366M, representing an unrealized gross internal rate of return of 26.1% since launch.
+As at December 31, 2022, the Starlight Residential Fund owned 5,933 suites across 43 properties in and around the economic centres of Toronto, Ottawa, Southwestern Ontario and Vancouver / Victoria.
+The Starlight Residential Fund continues to execute its strategy, deploying approximately \$60 million on common area improvements and repositioning 1,574 suites since launch (excluding units that have been sold).
+As of Q4 2022, the annualized turnover across the portfolio was 16.7%.
+The clustering of the asset base in the core metropolitan areas within Ontario and B.C. allows the Starlight Residential Fund to capitalize on economies of scale and scope.
+As a result of these investments and net operating income growth, the portfolio fair value has increased by approximately \$453M, representing an unrealized gross internal rate of return of 22.7% since launch.